 Upon receipt of a grievance the Vice President for Student Affairs will open a formal case file and assign a case official who will direct the investigation and notify the complainant of the status or decision within fifteen (15) working days after receipt of the formal complaint.

 If the outcome is not to the student’s satisfaction, the student has fifteen (15) working days to request a hearing.
 The case official will convene and chair the hearing.
-The membership of the hearing body will be determined by the case official and will include a faculty member of the student’s choice and the President of Student Government.
+The membership of the hearing body will be determined by the case official and will include a faculty member of the student’s choice and a Student Government representative.
 Additional members may include deans, directors, chairpersons, or faculty members as deemed appropriate by the case official.
 Others may be invited to substantiate the case as deemed appropriate by the case official.

 The goal of the hearing is to provide an equitable resolution via an equitable process, respecting the civil and legal rights of all participants.
 Any sanctions or actions recommended by the hearing body will be carried out by the case official.
 The decision of the committee is final, yet subject to appeal.

-All sanctions imposed by the original hearing body will be in effect during the appeal.
+The decision of the hearing body will be in effect during the appeal.
 In cases where the appeal results in reinstatement to the institution or of privileges, all reasonable attempts will be made to restore the student to their prior status, recognizing that some opportunities lost may be irretrievable in the short term.

 The decision of the case official and hearing body may be appealed by petitioning the Vice President over the area the original complaint was heard.
-Accused students or complainants must petition in writing within five (5) business days of receiving the written decision for a review of the decision or the sanctions imposed.
+Accused students or complainants must petition in writing within five (5) business days of receiving the written decision.
 The Vice President will determine if the appeal meets the limited grounds and is timely.
 The original finding and sanction will stand if the appeal is not timely or substantively eligible, and the decision is final.
 The party requesting appeal must show error, as the original finding and sanction are presumed to have been decided reasonably and appropriately.
 The ONLY grounds for appeal are as follows: